prompt-toolkit/python-prompt-toolkit/README.rst

 ``prompt_toolkit`` is a Library for building powerful interactive command lines in Python.
-It ships with a nice Python shell built on top of the library.
+It ships with a nice interative Python shell built on top of the library.

 ``prompt_toolkit`` can be a replacement for ``readline``.

-It's Pure Python, and has some advanced features:
+Features:

+- Pure Python.
 - Syntax highlighting of the input while typing.
 (For instance, with a Pygments lexer.)
 - Multiline input editing
 - Advanced code completion